mirjSolution/mirjSolution/README.md

 ## 🚀 About Me

-With a background in computer science and certifications in AWS, CompTIA A+, Network+, and Security+, I've reignited my IT career through hands-on labs, now focusing on Cloud Infrastructure and Automation development.
+With a background in computer science and certifications in AWS and CompTIA, I've reignited my IT career through hands-on labs, now focusing on Cloud Infrastructure and Automation development.

 I am actively building expertise in AWS cloud infrastructure, automation, and continuous delivery practices through intensive hands-on projects and real-world implementations.
 My work emphasizes practical application of AWS services.